Accelerated First-Order Methods: Differential Equations and Lyapunov Functions: Introduction

 Motivated by this, there has been a lot of research into developing optimal first-order methods for convex optimization.
 Beginning with Polyak's discovery of the heavy ball method \cite{polyak1964some}, which attains an accelerated convergence rate locally, and the seminal discovery of Nesterov's globally accelerated gradient descent \cite{nesterov1983method}, many different accelerated methods have been developed by many authors.
 For instance, accelerated methods for solving composite optimization problems are developed in \cite{beck2009fast} and \cite{nesterov2007gradient} and an accelerated version of coordinate descent was developed in \cite{nesterov2012efficiency}, to name only a few.

 In spite of this progress, these methods have remained somewhat mysterious and difficult to understand.
 Consequently, there has been a lot of work in explaining these methods.
-For instance, in \cite{bubeck2015geometric}, a geometric explanation of acceleration is given, in \cite{allen2014linear} accelerated methods are derived as a coupling of gradient and mirror descent, and in \cite{su2014differential,wibisono2016variational,attouch2017asymptotic} these methods are studied via the differential equations which they discretize.
+For instance, in \cite{bubeck2015geometric}, a geometric explanation of acceleration is given, in \cite{allen2014linear} accelerated methods are derived as a coupling of gradient and mirror descent, and in \cite{su2014differential,wibisono2016variational,attouch2017asymptotic,attouch2020first} these methods are studied via the differential equations which they discretize.
 In \cite{wilson2016lyapunov,wibisono2016variational}, a detailed Lyapunov analysis of both the continuous and discrete dynamics of accelerated methods are presented and connected via a discretization analysis.
 In addition, the Lyapunov analysis is shown to be equivalent to the technique of estimate sequences.
-In the non-smooth case, accelerated forward-backward methods such as FISTA \cite{beck2009fast} and analyzed in terms of the differential inclusions which they discretize in \cite{attouch2018fast,attouch2018convergence}.
+In the non-smooth case, accelerated forward-backward methods such as FISTA \cite{beck2009fast} are analyzed in terms of the differential inclusions which they discretize in \cite{attouch2018fast,attouch2018convergence}.
+These lines of analysis are further extended in the recent work \cite{attouch2020first}.

 In this paper, we provide more analysis of accelerated methods and their connection with continuous dynamics.
 We build upon the work in \cite{wibisono2016variational,su2014differential,wilson2016lyapunov,attouch2018fast,attouch2018convergence} and study accelerated first-order methods from the viewpoint of the underlying differential equations in both the smooth and non-smooth cases.
+We are mainly interested in the strongly convex case, but we also analyze accelerated methods for non-smooth objectives in the convex case in Section \ref{convex-section}.